bruvellu/cephalic-furrow/3-text/furrow.md

 The ectopic folds in eve mutants also occur in the anterior and canonical positions, but the more posterior folds occur more dorsally compared to btd.

+## Ectopic folding coincides with the formation of mitotic domains

 <!--Compensation of tissue compression-->

 We observe that individual mutant embryos can have the same total invaginated